hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/03-create-vpcs/assignment.md

 terraform plan
 ```

-Next we can start the VPC creation, by executing:
+Next we can start the VPC creation, peering, and routing, by executing:

 ```sh
 terraform apply -auto-approve
 ```

 While that's running, take a look at the terraform deployment in `code - VPC`.
+Note the `routes.tf` to see the interconnectivity configuration.

+You may also wish to switch to your **AWS Console** browser tab and navigate to the VPC secion (Type "VPC" in the search tool).
+From the "VPC Dashboard" you should start to see the VPCs, subnets, routes, etc, being created by the terraform modules.

+**NOTE:** this lab is being built in the "us-west-2" region.
+If you are not seeing resources in AWS Console make sure you have selected `US West (Oregon) us-west-2` in the drop-down menu at the top right of your screen.

-When it's finished, click the green *Check* button at the bottom to progress to the next Instruqt challenge.
+When the `terraform apply` is finished click the green *Check* button to progress to the next Instruqt challenge.